Inside: Two tutorials, one on styling a printer tray for Christmas and the other on how to make an upcycled printer tray shadow box.

 Before I started blogging (when I had more time!), I used to print with letterpress as a hobby.
-I still have the old presses and vintage printers tray.
-Actually, I have half a dozen vintage printer trays, so I thought I’d style on as a Christmas decoration.
+I still have the old presses and vintage printer tray.
+I have half a dozen vintage printer trays, so I thought I’d style on as a Christmas decoration.

-The vintage printers tray was styled in such a way that it is easily returned to its original state when needed.
-You can often find printers tray’s on auction sites and in junk stores.
+The vintage printer’s tray was easily styled to return to its original state when needed.
+You can often find printer tray’s on auction sites and in junk stores.
 However, if you don’t have one or can’t find one, I also have tips for upcycling a wooden cutlery tray into a Christmas decoration.

 I had so much fun with this DIY Christmas decoration.
 Cutting up the old Christmas cards was my favourite bit.
-Before doing this upcycle I’d forgotten how much I love to collage.
-I think in pictures rather than words, and collage is an easy way for me to express myself.
+Before doing this upcycle, I’d forgotten how much I love collage.
+I think with pictures rather than words and collages are an easy way to express myself.

-When I was younger, I would collect pictures, maps, etc, and collage with them.
+When I was younger, I collected pictures, maps, etc., and collaged them.
 This was instead of keeping a written diary of my travels.

-After spending a year traveling around South East Asia, I decoupaged a tailor’s dummy.
-I used the images I collected over the year, as my own travel journal.
+After spending a year travelling around South East Asia, I decoupaged a tailor’s dummy.
+I used the images I collected over the year as my travel journal.

 Reusing Old Christmas Cards To Style A Vintage Printers Tray

 I’ve always wanted to make a shadow box after seeing an exhibition of the artist Joseph Cornell at the Royal Academy a few years ago.
 This styled vintage printer tray is like a giant Christmas shadow box.

 Keeping with the theme of printing and letterpress, I made my letter blocks for the tray.
 I used them to spell out one of my favourite Christmas phrases, “Pa Rum Pum Pum Pum” from the chorus of “The Little Drummer Boy“.